CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/preventive-maintenance/setting--up-computec-appengine-for-preventive-maintenance-schedule.md

 #### Meter-Based Preventive Maintenance

-To enable meter-based preventive maintenance schedules, , follow these steps:
+To enable meter-based preventive maintenance schedules, follow these steps:

 1. Find **PMScheduleMeterBasedJob** background processing job on the list and click it.

    ![Job list view highlighting PMScheduleMeterBasedJob entry in the Background Processing configuration](preventive-maintenance-schedule-logic/media/setting-up-ae-for-prev-sched/prev-sched-con7.png)

-2. Click **the toggle** to enable the job.
+2. Turn on the **Enabled** toggle.

    ![Detail view showing the toggle control to enable PMScheduleMeterBasedJob in Background Processing](preventive-maintenance-schedule-logic/media/setting-up-ae-for-prev-sched/prev-sched-con8.png)